bolg55/ryzentosh/README.md

 # AMD Ryzen Hackintosh ... aka "Ryzentosh"
 This is an outline of what went into building my new Hackintosh.
 I built my first hackintosh way back in 2011 or 2012, and things were much different back then.
 I had lucked out that one of my laptops I had used for school was an HP ProBook - perfect for making a Hackbook pro.

 So I followed the tutorials online at the time, without really knowing what I was doing, but interested all the same.
 After days of toiling, I finally got it to work.
 I was PUMPED!
 That Hackbook lasted me a long time... and then I finally got a real Macbook Pro, so I didn't really have a need to build another one.
-Follow that up with work-issued Macbooks and I sort of left hackintoshing in the rearview mirror.
+Follow that up with work-issued Macbooks and I sort of left hackintoshing in the rearview mirror...

 Enter: COVID.
 I was home and bored and decided that I wanted to build a new computer.
 So that is what I did.
-I also decided that I wanted to have a dual boot - so I could game, but also to hackintosh again.
+I also decided that I wanted to have dual boot functionality - so I could game, but also to hackintosh again.
 And that is how I ended up here.

 ![Screenshot of About this Mac](https://res.cloudinary.com/dxghtqpao/image/upload/v1628291669/Screen_Shot_2021-08-06_at_7.06.35_PM_m3gm2l.png)